FredrikKvalvik/temp-lang/README.md

   - should only be valid when used in each stmts.
   - could also just be a builtin function that creates an iterator for the range
 - [ ] error messages on runtime errors that help you identify your error by pointing to the error in source code
+- [ ] async primitive of some sort.
 - [ ] formatted strings with print statment

 ## about